Selena Gomez Reportedly Introduces The Weeknd To Her Mom — And She’s Not Happy

 “A lot of [Selena Gomez]’s friends and family fear that she’ll go down the wrong path again,” the source said.
 “They feel she needs to be surrounded by healthy people.”

 As fans will recall, Selena Gomez announced she would be taking a break from the spotlight in August of last year after the tragic death of her fellow singer and friend, Christina Grimmie, in June, and a messy Instagram dispute with Justin Bieber months later.
-At the time, Gomez told People magazine she was struggling with a number of mental health issues, including panic attacks, depression and anxiety.
+At the time, Gomez told People Magazine she was struggling with a number of mental health issues, including panic attacks, depression and anxiety.

 “As many of you know, around a year ago I revealed that I have lupus, an illness that can affect people in different ways,” she told the magazine.
 “I’ve discovered that anxiety, panic attacks and depression can be side effects of lupus, which can present their own challenges.”